cryptpad/blueprints/prototypes/secretsharing.md

 There are three ways of distributing:

 * No consent: Custodians are not asked at all if they will keep it or not.
-* Weak consent: Custodian receives, but can reject shard
+* Weak consent: Custodian receives, but can reject shard.
-* Strong consent: Custodian must first accept before receiving shard
+* Strong consent: Custodian must first accept before receiving shard.

 Since we want to only require minimal interaction s.t. the distribution can be done in an asynchronous manner, we favor "no consent".